-S&P assigns ratings for Canadian preferred shares in a range from "P-1" to "D" and these ratings are a forward-looking opinion about the creditworthiness of an obligor with respect to a specific preferred share obligation issued in the Canadian market, relative to preferred shares issued by other issuers in the Canadian market.
+S&P assigns ratings for Canadian preferred shares in a range from "P-1" to "D" and these ratings are a forwardlooking opinion about the creditworthiness of an obligor with respect to a specific preferred share obligation issued in the Canadian market, relative to preferred shares issued by other issuers in the Canadian market.
 There is a direct correspondence between the specific ratings assigned on the Canadian preferred share scale and the various rating levels on the global debt rating scale of S&P. It is the practice of S&P to present an issuer's preferred share ratings on both the global ratings scale and the Canadian national scale when listing the ratings for a particular issuer.
 S&P's Canadian scale preferred share ratings may be modified by the addition of "High" or "Low" to show relative standing within the major rating categories.
 S&P's global scale preferred share ratings may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.
-Rating outlooks assess the potential direction of preferred share credit ratings over the intermediate term (typically six months to two years).
-Rating outlooks may be positive, negative, stable, developing or not meaningful.
-The Company's current rating outlook is stable.

 S&P assigns ratings for long-term obligations in a range from "AAA" to "D".
 These ratings provide a forward-looking opinion about the creditworthiness of an obligor with respect to a specific financial obligation, a specific class of financial obligations, or a specific financial program (including ratings on medium-term note programs and commercial paper programs).
 S&P's long-term issue credit ratings may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.

-Rating outlooks may be positive, negative, stable, developing or not meaningful.
+The company's rating outlook may be positive, negative, stable, developing or not meaningful.
 The Company's current rating outlook is stable.